-Breaking cultural norms are an unavoidable part of traveling, at least to some degree.
-Going to foreign places and attempting to adapt to a new way of life while visiting is bound to result in slip-ups and awkward moments.
-After years of being conditioned in our own cultures to ensure that we act a certain way, it is almost impossible to adjust to a new place immediately.
-However, a lot of these potentially cringe-worthy situations and the ensuing guilt that often follows can be avoided.
-Eye contact is an essential form of communication around the world.
-The avoidance of or direct engagement with someone else’s gaze is paramount to communicating with people.
-In fact, this study in Image and Vision computing suggests that 65% of all communication is done through eye contact.
-However, using eye contact or avoiding can mean very different things in different countries, cultures, and religions.
+Breaking cultural norms is an unavoidable part of traveling, at least to some degree.
+Visiting foreign places and attempting to adapt to a new way of life is bound to result in slip-ups and awkward moments.
+A lot of these potentially cringe-worthy situations and the ensuing guilt that often follows can be avoided.
+Eye contact is a powerful form of communication around the world.
+In fact, this study in Image and Vision computing suggests that 65% of all communication is done through eye contact, however, eye contact in different cultures can mean very different things.

-In some, the presence of eye contact conveys confidence and instills trust in the interaction.
-In other countries, however, it is incredibly rude to look into the other person’s eyes during conversation.
+In some countries, the presence of eye contact conveys confidence and instills trust in the interaction.
+In other countries, it is incredibly rude to look into the other person’s eyes during conversation.
 In general, Western cultures tend to value the presence of eye contact while Eastern ones tend to see eye contact as a form of disrespect.
 However, this is not always the case.
-In addition, most of these places are extremely diverse and what is generally accepted throughout a region may not be welcome in specific parts of it.
-For example, Australians greatly value eye contact in communication, however, native Australian aboriginals consider eye contact to be rude.
-In the same country, there are different expectations for how to use, or not use, eye contact.
-The below entries have tried to include variations within the country whenever they have been noted.
-Save yourself the anxiety of a post-cultural faux pas by avoiding eye contact in these places (and making sure you have it in the others!).
+For example, Australians greatly value eye contact in communication while native Australian aboriginals consider eye contact to be rude.
+The below entries include regional variations whenever they occur.
+Avoid cultural faux pas by avoiding eye contact in these places (and making sure you have it in the others!).

 20 China (Not Recommended)